-In the first week, suppliers of paper reported the campaign had completely tapped the nation’s supply of 8.5-by-11 pink paper.
+In the first week, suppliers of paper reported the campaign had completely tapped the nation’s reserves of 8.5-by-11 pink paper.
 As the last full pallet of pink paper was delivered to the printer, new supplies had to be ordered and manufactured.

 “It’s our version of a stimulus program,” said Farah.